The House Leaders this year are…

 I'm looking forward to improving our school and working with as a team with other house leaders.

 You can get anywhere if you’re resilient.

-House Jericho are improving maths in school.
-A copy of their action plan can be found on this link.
+House Jericho are improving Worship in school.
 They are looking for Jericho volunteers so please let them know if you are willing to help.

 The Story of Jericho

 Jericho can be found in the book of Joshua.
 The book of Joshua could be a great script for an action-packed film.
 It’s filled with spies, surprise attacks, warfare, leaders and unusual battles.

 The plot tells of how the Israelites conquered the land that God promised to their ancestors Abram (Genesis 12:7).
 Their parents had escaped from Egypt but had not followed God.
 So the whole generation that left Egypt had died in the desert, leaving the children- under Joshua’s leadership- to conquer the land of Canaan.

 The Israelites had to defeat the cities of Canaan one by one, beginning with the famous battle of Jericho (Joshua 6).

 The central hero is Joshua, he is resilient and absolutely loyal to God.
 This is why we say that House Jericho is LOYAL and RESILIENT.

 The people of Jericho were afraid because the Israelites were near.
 They closed the city gates and guarded them.
 No one went into the city and no one came out.